-If the same bit in the same byte is specified in both the rendition-string and rendition-complementarguments, rendition-string is evaluated first, followed by rendition-complement.
+If the same bit in the same byte is specified in both the rendition-string and rendition-complement.
 By using these two parameters together, you can independently control each attribute in a single routine call.
 On a single-attribute basis, you can cause the following transformations:

 Set Complement Action

 0 0 Attribute set to default

 1 0 Attribute on

+Set Complement Action

 0 1 Attribute set to complement of default setting

 1 1 Attribute off